chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 This sort of package isn't normally installed on it's own, but you can now test installation of your package!

-Launch an elevated terminal on your test environment, and run the following:
+In an elevated command prompt on your test environment, run the following:

 ```PowerShell
 choco install example.extension --source='Tutorials' --confirm